qstainless/CEN4025C-module-12/README.md

 This exercise uses a GUI (Graphical User Interface) that allows a user to create to-do items that are stored to and retrieved from a MySQL database.

 ## What does this program do?
-TAllows the user to view, add, edit, and delete to-do items.
+Allows the user to view, add, edit, and delete to-do items.
 The to-do items are saved to a MySQL database, which is queried every time the application runs.

 ## System requirements
 The web application relies on Tomcat for deployment.
 Both use Hibernate and persistence to perform JDBC operations on a MySQL database.